gfe--gluten free easily

 Are you amazed yet?
 I certainly am.
 As you can probably tell from the photo, this French bread is crispy on the outside and chewy on the inside.
 That’s just the way that French bread should be!

 Oh, by the way, another bonus is that this recipe does not require a special French Bread pan.
-You only need to shape the dough into a French bread loaf before baking.
+You simply need to shape the dough into a French bread loaf before baking.

 For more gluten-free French Bread recipes, see the Top 20 Best Gluten-Free Bread Recipes, part of A Bountiful Bread Basket series here on gfe.
 I love that we have all these wonderful gluten-free bread recipes from which to choose!
 A Bountiful Bread Basket is an amazing collection of gluten-free bread recipes from the best gluten-free bloggers.